DarkZek/wren_v8_benchmarks/README.md

 [View the Wren benchmark implementation](./benches/script.wren)

-The benchmark is an iteration test, it takes two parameters A and B. While these numbers are low we should expect most of the time taken is interop & script parsing time.
+The benchmark is an recursion test, it takes two parameters A and B. While these numbers are low we should expect most of the time taken is interop & script parsing time.
 As these numbers increase the recursion increases so we should expect to measure more of the runtime performance of the engines.

 On a M2 Pro Macbook Pro the results were as following